harsh-ps-2003/pikachu/README.md

 Some cool things that can be further done :

+* Make this CFT via proper replication factor
 * Enable TLS in gRPC communication for better security
+* Make this BFT
-* Make this BFT DHT privacy-preserving as well - [Add Query Privacy to Robust DHTs](https://arxiv.org/pdf/1107.1072) That would be cool :)
+* Make this DHT privacy-preserving as well - [Add Query Privacy to Robust DHTs](https://arxiv.org/pdf/1107.1072) That would be cool :)
 * Sybil attacks could poison the network as nodes can join without authentication
 * Adding some testcontainer-based property tests would be cool!